 - (H) Participation Rates for Dependents.
 The participation assumption for dependents is based on retiree service at retirement.
 The assumed participation rates decrease as dependent contributions increase.
 The methodology for setting the dependent participation rates is that the percent assumed to decline coverage is assumed to be 100 percent of the percent of full cost paid by dependents and is unchanged from the prior valuation.
+Participation rates for MAPD dependents decreased significantly due to a decline in the employer subsidy.
 Aon finds that the dependent participation assumption is not unreasonable. - (I) Married Assumption.
-The percent married assumption of 75 percent for future retirees and a 3-year age difference is consistent with commonly used values and not unreasonable. - (J) Plan Election.
-The plan election assumption for future retirees pre-Medicare assumes 85 percent elect PPO coverage and 15 percent elect HMO Illinois coverage and assumes 95 percent of Medicare retirees elect PPO coverage and the remaining 5 percent elect HMO coverage.
-This assumption is unchanged from the prior valuation and is not unreasonable.

-- (K) Disabled Retirees Medicare Eligibility.
+The percent married assumption of 75 percent for future retirees and a 3-year age difference is consistent with commonly used values and not unreasonable based on the information available/provided in the actuarial report and the 2019 experience study conducted by the Trust's actuary. - (J) Plan Election.
+The plan election assumption for future retirees pre-Medicare assumes 85 percent elect PPO (Preferred Provider Organization) coverage and 15 percent elect HMO (Health Maintenance Organization) coverage and assumes 95 percent of Medicare retirees elect PPO coverage and the remaining 5 percent elect HMO coverage.
+This assumption is unchanged from the prior valuation and is not unreasonable based on the information available/provided in the actuarial report and the 2019 experience study conducted by the Trust's actuary. - (K) Disabled Retirees Medicare Eligibility.
 The percent of disabled participants eligible for Medicare varies based on number of years on disability.
 It is assumed that upon retirement 40 percent of pre-65 disabled retirees are eligible for Medicare, increasing to 70 percent eligible for Medicare two years after retirement.
-This assumption is unchanged from the prior valuation and Aon finds that it is not unreasonable. - (L) Missing Participant Data.
-The methodology for assigning values for missing participant data is not unreasonable. - (M) Per Capita Claims.
-The methodology used to calculate the pre-Medicare per capita claims for the self-insured medical and prescription drug benefits utilizes three years of experience (medical: 3/1/2018 2/28/2021; prescription drugs: 3/1/2018 2/28/2021) adjusted for plan design changes and health care trend.
-For the 2021 valuation, the methodology was changed to exclude unusual utilization experience after February 2020 resulting from COVID-19.
-For the 2022 valuation, the difference between including the previously excluded COVID-19 experience and simply adjusting for lower utilization experience and a different experience period is minimal.
-As a result, the experience period methodology is unchanged from last year and the March 2020 to February 2021 experience was included.
+This assumption is unchanged from the prior valuation and Aon finds that it is not unreasonable based on the information available/provided in the actuarial report and the 2019 experience study conducted by the Trust's actuary. - (L) Missing Participant Data.
+The methodology for assigning values for missing participant data is not unreasonable.
+Aon notes that this is unchanged from the prior year. - (M) Per Capita Claims.
+The methodology used to calculate the pre-Medicare per capita claims for the self-insured PPO medical and prescription drug benefits utilizes three years of experience (7/1/2019 6/30/2022) adjusted for plan design changes and health care trend.
+The new experience period used differed from the 2022 valuation due to reflecting the most current claims paid at the time of developing the 2023 full cost amounts.
+As a result of the change in experience period, an adjustment for COVID-19 related experience was determined to be appropriate for medical claim cost development.
+The Trust's actuary did not see a material difference in prescription drug costs due to COVID-19, so no adjustment was made in developing the prescription drug claim costs.